TechLabs-Ruhr/solar-score/README.md

 ## MapQuest API-key

+create a new environment with the environment.yml in the root folder

+## MapQuest API-key

-with the help of MapQuest the coordinates are requested for a specific adress.Please register at https://developer.mapquest.com/plan_purchase/steps/business_edition/business_edition_free/register and copy your personal API key in an .env file.
+with the help of MapQuest the coordinates are requested for a specific adress.Please register at https://developer.mapquest.com/plan_purchase/steps/business_edition/business_edition_free/register and copy your personal API key in an .env file:

+'api_key'="that_is_an_api_key'

 ## frontend